haddocking/haddocking.github.io/education/molmod_online/simulation.md

   Also carefully inspect the generated object whether it matches your expectations - you might want to adjust the residue numbers.
 </a>

-To change residue numbers within Pymol take a look at the help message of the alter command:
+To change residue numbers within PyMol take a look at the help message of the alter command:

 <a class="prompt prompt-pymol">
   help alter